tlindi/mynode-pwallet/README.md

+ MyNodeBTC Marketplace Community App from https://github.com/Hodladi/pWallet2.0

-./dist contains .tar.gz to be uploaded onto MyNodeBTC Marketplace Community App.
+./dist contains .tar.gz to be uploaded

 NO WARRANTIES OF ANY KIND!